mika-s/mika-s.github.io/_posts/2017-11-06-creating-a-wireshark-dissector-in-lua-2.markdown

 ![Opcode without name]({{ "/assets/creating-wireshark-dissectors-2/opcode-without-name.png" | absolute_url }}){: style="margin-top: 15px; margin-bottom: 30px;" }

 The opcode here is only a number.
 It would be nicer if we showed the opcode name too.
-According to the [MongoDB wire protocol][mongodb-wire-protocol], the opcodes have the following names:
+According to the [MongoDB wire protocol][mongodb-wire-protocol], the opcodes have the following names associated with them:

 ![Opcode descriptions]({{ "/assets/creating-wireshark-dissectors-2/opcode-descriptions.png" | absolute_url }}){: style="margin-top: 15px; margin-bottom: 30px;" }